 I have pointed out some problems with the quotation shown at the top of this page.
 Here is one more problem.
 Many proponents of Waldorf education attribute the quotation to Rudolf Steiner, and some Waldorf schools give it prominence in their promotional materials.
 But the statement actually was made by someone else: The words were written by Steiner's second wife, Marie Steiner.
 You will find the statement on p.
 27 of THE NEW ART OF EDUCATION (Philosophical-Anthroposophical Publishing, 1928) — introduction by Marie Steiner.
 I mention this because it reflects a difficulty confronting anyone who sets out to investigate Waldorf education.
 Much of the "information" provided by Waldorf schools is incomplete, misleading, or false.
 Sometimes, the deception caused by such misinformation is minor.
-But in other cases, the deception can be great, leading the unwary far from a clear understanding of Waldorf belief and practice.
+But in other cases, the deception can be great, fundamentally concealing the true nature of Waldorf beliefs and practices.
 Indeed, one of the chief complaints made against Waldorf schools is that they deceive students' parents about Rudolf Steiner, his teachings, and the real nature of Waldorf schooling.
 [See "Secrets", "Our Experience", "Cautionary Tales", and "Summing Up".]

 Rudolf Steiner claimed to be clairvoyant.

 Many of his followers — including many Waldorf teachers —